Karl Rudin

 Karl Rudin was a Swiss footballer who played for FC Basel.
-He played mainly in the position as forward.
+He played mainly as a forward.

 Football career

-Between the years 1917 and 1921 Rudin played a total of 24 games for Basel scoring a total of three goals.
-14 of these games were in the Swiss Serie A and 10 were friendly games.
+Between the years 1917 and 1921 Rudin, played a total of 24 games for Basel scoring a total of three goals.
+Of all the games he played, 14 were in the Swiss Serie A and 10 were friendly games.
 He scored his three goals in the domestic league.
 The first of which was on 21 January 1918. he scored the equaliser as Basel drew 2–2 at home against Nordstern Basel.